abelardopardo/ontask_b/docs_src/Using/index.rst

 Plugins -- Transforming the data with your own code
 ===================================================

-The additional method offered by OnTask to manipulate the data in a workflow's table is to execute arbitrary Python code encapsulated as a Python module and placed in a pre-defined folder in the computer hosting the server.
+The additional method offered by OnTask to manipulate the data in a workflow's table is to execute arbitrary Python code encapsulated as a Python module and placed in a predefined folder in the computer hosting the server.
 In the context of the platform, these Python modules are called **Plugins** and require some :ref:`previous configuration <plugin_install>`.
 Before their execution, a plugin must be written and installed in the folder previously considered for that purpose.

 The purpose of the plugins is to allow arbitrary transformations of the data attached to a workflow.
 The list of plugins available for execution can be accessed through the link *Transform* in the *Dataops* top menu item.